Burglar (film)

-Burglar is a 1987 Canadian-American comedy film directed by Hugh Wilson and distributed by Warner Bros.
+Burglar is a 1987 heist comedy film directed by Hugh Wilson and distributed by Warner Bros.
 The film stars Whoopi Goldberg and Bobcat Goldthwait.
+The title of the French-language release is La Pie voleuse.

 Plot

 Bernice "Bernie" Rhodenbarr, a former San Francisco burglar, resumes her life of crime when a corrupt police officer named Ray Kirschman blackmails her.

 A dentist, Dr. Cynthia Sheldrake, hires Bernice to break into her ex-husband Christopher's home and steal back her jewelry.
 Things take a turn for the worse when Christopher is murdered while Bernie is robbing his home, and thanks to Sheldrake and her lawyer Carson, Bernie is the only suspect.

-To clear her name Bernice and her friend Carl hop from bar to bar looking for someone who knew Christopher.
-They find out that Christopher had quite a few girlfriends... and boyfriends.
+To clear her name, Bernice and her friend Carl hop from bar to bar looking for someone who knew Christopher.
+They find out that Christopher had quite a few girlfriends and—to their surprise—boyfriends.
 Bernice has three new suspects after an old flame of Christopher's tells her about an artist, a bartender, and a mysterious man known only by his nickname: "Heeeeeeere's Johnny!"

 Bernice investigates the artist and the bartender only to have them show up dead.
 With no clues or witnesses, Bernice waits for Dr. Sheldrake in her home to confront her.
 Demanding she tell her everything she knew about Christopher, she concludes that Cynthia herself had sex with her ex the night he was murdered.

 During the conversation the TV flashes to an episode of The Tonight Show Starring Johnny Carson.
 Bernice realizes Carson knew the doctor's ex.
 Bernice calls Carson to meet her in the park with the bag of jewelry Bernice was commissioned to steal in the first place.
 Bernice has also deduced that Carson was in love with Christopher himself.
 A scuffle ensues and Bernice, along with her friend Carl and Ray, capture Carson.